You're getting this black girl magic whether you want it or not.

 "Black Girl Magic celebrates the beauty, power, and resilience of black women."

 Recently, I was reading comments on one of our Facebook advertisements which shows our Black Girl Magic candle lit along with a collage of other candles from our line.
-I came across the comment I hid 11 weeks ago.
-A white woman left a comment on our advertisement saying, “Where is the White Girl Magic?”
-Rather than address the individual behind the comment, I simply chose to hide it because I didn't want to respond out of anger.
-I felt like I didn’t owe an explanation for why we have a Black Girl Magic candle nor should I feel like I have to defend something that someone chooses to misunderstand.
+One woman decided to leave a comment on our advertisement saying, “Where is the White Girl Magic?”
+Initially, I felt like I didn’t owe an explanation for why we have a Black Girl Magic candle nor should I feel like I have to defend something that someone chooses to misunderstand.
 But, I can’t miss an opportunity to educate women that come from a variety of backgrounds that follow our brand.
 So, I responded and she removed her comment a week later.

 Black women celebrating themselves should not make non-black women feel inferior or left out.
 Celebrating my blackness does not mean I’m anti-other races.
 If you’re a non-black woman that’s offended by Black Girl Magic, I can’t tell you how to feel but, if you feel a way, you have to ask yourself why does Black Girl Magic make you feel anything less of yourself or resentment towards those who choose to own it?